-In Pennsylvania, stalking and harrassment are listed under violent crimes or crimes against the person.
+In Pennsylvania, stalking and harassment are listed under violent crimes or crimes against the person.
 Stalking is ordinarily a misdemeanor of the first degree, which carries a maximum sentence of 5 years in prison.
 If, however, the stalking occurs in violation of a protection from abuse (P.F.A. order) the grading changes to a felony of the third degree, which carries of a maximum sentence of 7 years in prison.

-It is important you have an experienced and aggressive attorney who is aware of his client's potential exposure of imprisonment for any crime charged.
-If you or a loved one has been charged with stalking, harrassment, other violent offenses, or is a named defendant in a PFA, call the Kelly Law Firm for a free consultation.
+It is important you have an experienced and aggressive attorney who is aware of his client’s potential exposure of imprisonment for any crime charged.
+If you or a loved one has been charged with stalking, harassment, other violent offenses, or is a named defendant in a PFA, call the Kelly Law Firm for a free consultation.